Thermal response functions and second sound in graphene: Discussion and Conclusions

-The relatively weak second-sound signal observed in our calculations, in contrast to experiments in graphite, most likely results primarily from two considerations.
+The relatively weak oscillatory signal observed in our calculations, in contrast to experiments in graphite, most likely results primarily from two considerations.
 First, in graphite, it has been observed that the parabolic ZA branch tends to become more linear in comparison to monolayer graphene.
-In the physical picture provided here, linear dispersion results in stronger resonance in second sound propagation via the ZA branch, and hence a longer lifetime.
+In the physical picture provided here, linear dispersion results in stronger resonance in oscillatory heat transport via the ZA branch, and hence a longer lifetime.
 Second, quantum statistics results in occupation of low-frequency acoustic modes, with higher-frequency optical modes unoccupied at low temperature.
 By contrast, our classical simulations result in contributions across the entire spectrum.
-Hence, classical MD simulations should result in a broader spectrum for $\tilde{K}_{\bm{q}}(\omega)$, and therefore a shorter lifetime for second sound propagation.
+Hence, classical MD simulations should result in a broader spectrum for $\tilde{K}_{\bm{q}}(\omega)$, and therefore a shorter lifetimes.
+However, our approximate analysis of this point apparently demonstrates only a small effect due to the use of classical statistics.
 More accurate predictions will emerge from theory that can account for quantum statistics.
+However, the approximate scaling of our MD results with weighting functions $W(\omega)$ did not seem to appreciably change the width of the spectral response function.

 The approach presented here to predict the response due to time-dependent sources has implications for experimental methods to elucidate second-sound spectra.
 Specifically, time-dependent experiments, possibly using TTG techniques, might be used to probe the spectral response.
 It was shown that both the magnitude of the response function and the phase angle between the source and response can be connected in a simple way to the observed temperature oscillations.
 This might be a way to directly probe second sound spectra to validate some of our predictions.